Ekshitha2046/Verilog-RTC-Design/README.md

 # Verilog-RTC-Design
-"Real-Time Clock (RTC) design using Verilog HDL with simulation and testbench."
+"Real-Time Clock (RTC) design using Verilog  with simulation and testbench."